 Grip pads come in a varying number of pieces.
 The most common set up is either a two-piece or a three-piece setup, but five pieces or more are not uncommon, and there are even a few one-piece pads floating around out there.
 Less pieces means an easier setup, but less customization.
 More pieces lets you spread things out a bit to fit the shape of your board better.
 However, this also means more variables that can go wrong in applying your traction, as well as more edges that could potentially peel up over time.

 Raised arch or no raised arch?

 The arch bar really comes down to personal preference.
 A raised arch is more comfortable when you have your foot slammed all the way to the back of the traction pad.
-It sits, nestled under your foot’s arch and can help your rail-to-rail surfing as you roll from heel to toe.
-But, if you move your foot around while you surf or don’t always have your foot all the way back, or simply have flat feet, you might think about no raised arch.
+It sits nestled under your foot’s arch and can help your rail-to-rail surfing as you roll from heel to toe.
+But, if you move your foot around while you surf, don’t always have your foot all the way back, or simply have flat feet, you might think about a pad with no raised arch.
 It will allow you more mobility with your back foot and simply be more comfortable for those who have no arch to begin with.

 The kick is there to stop you from kicking your back foot off of your board when you attempt to turn.
 The height of your kick depends on what kind of surfing you want to do.
 More radical surfing?
 You’ll probably want a higher kick.
 If you ride a fish or midlength and just want to cruise, you can probably get away with a little kick on your traction pad.
 Otherwise, anything over 25mm should be fine.